charmparticle/tiktokget/README.md

 bear in mind, since this is a bash script, you have to be mindful of spaces.
 Don't put spaces in the filename, or at least quote the filename if you do that.

+For getting the url of a tiktok video, I would recommend installing kdeconnect on your phone and your computer, and linking them.
+Then you can click "share", and click "copy link", and then paste in your computer, easy peasy.